luteberget/trainspotting/docs/src/dgraph.md

 # Infrastructure

-The `rolling` infrastructure model is conceptually a double node graph, which is similar to a graph, with the difference that each node has two sides.
-A train entering a node from an edge connected to one side of the node can only exit the node through edges on the opposide side of the node.
+The `rolling` infrastructure model uses a double node graph model.
+To understand the motivation for the double node graph, consider the railway junction in the figure below.

 ![Dgraph 1](dgraph1.png)